nodejs/node-addon-api/doc/escapable_handle_scope.md

 Napi::Env Napi::EscapableHandleScope::Env() const;
 ```

-Returns the `Napi:Env` associated with the `Napi::EscapableHandleScope`.
+Returns the `Napi::Env` associated with the `Napi::EscapableHandleScope`.